 OKLAHOMA V. HOBIA (No. 14-1177) - On March 23, 2015, the State of Oklahoma filed a petition seeking review of a decision by the U.S. Court of Appeals for the Tenth Circuit which held that, in light of Bay Mills, the State has failed to state a valid claim for relief against the Kialegee Tribal Town under IGRA and a state-tribal gaming compact.
 The question presented is: "Does Michigan v.
 Bay Mills, 134 S.Ct.
 2024 (2014), require dismissal of a State's suit to prevent tribal officers from conducting gaming that would be unlawful under the Indian Gaming Regulatory Act and a state-tribal gaming compact when (1) the suit for declaratory and injunctive relief has been brought against tribal officials - not the tribe; (2) the gaming will occur in Indian country on the land of another tribe; and (3) the state-tribal compact's arbitration provision does not require arbitration before filing suit?"
 On April 24, 2015, the Tribe filed a waiver of its right to respond and the petition was scheduled for conference on May 21, 2015.
-However, on May 11, 2015, the Court requested a response from the Tribe which was filed on July 10, 2015.
+However, on May 11, 2015, the Court requested a response from the Tribe which was filed on July 10, 2015, and the Court has scheduled the petition for conference on September 28, 2015.